 - During your interview you will receive information about the health screening process.
 If you are under the age of 18, you must be accompanied by a parent or legal guardian to your health screening or you will not be seen.

 - Attend an orientation program which you will be invited to attend after you pass your health screening.

-- Obtain a picture identification badge from Public Safety after completion of all other requirements, and wear it every time you volunteer.
+- Obtain a picture identification badge from the Police Department after completion of all other requirements, and wear it every time you volunteer.

 If your application is received by March 20, 2014, you will be called to schedule an interview with a staff member from Volunteer Services.